roblaing/erlang-webapp-howto/unit8/README.md

 One gotcha was using a button in a template for a form I only wanted displayed if the user was logged in.
 I found the solution in this article <a href="https://css-tricks.com/crafting-reusable-html-templates/">Crafting Reusable HTML Templates</a>.
-It turned out the button had to be linked to an event listeners in the template block, not in the external Javascript file.
+It turned out the Javascript linking the button to an event listener had to be in a &lt;script&gt; section within the &lt;template&gt; block, not in the external Javascript file where it would be seen as `null`.

 <h2>Javascript websocket client</h2>